Glebegor/custom-compresser-csharp/README.md

 # Custom compression
 ## Description
 This is my test project to create a custom compression algorithm.
-THIS IS JUST A TEST PROJECT, DO BE AFRAID OF ME. :)
+THIS IS JUST A TEST PROJECT, DO NOT BE AFRAID OF ME. :)